 If you’re looking for a simple Vitamin C serum you can finally finish and won’t break the bank, I think you’ll like this.
 Just use it with a moisturizer or serum with ferulic acid, so you can supercharge it even more!

-Dry and normal skin types looking for a L-Ascorbic Acid serum they can actually finish before it goes bad.
+This Vitamin C serum is best for dry and normal skin types looking for a L-Ascorbic Acid serum they can actually finish before it goes bad.
+Instead, I DON’t recommend it for:

 - Oily skin: L-Ascorbic Acid may cause breakouts